Résumés & Cover Letters

 Your Skills

-- Skills-First Initiative - Review the standardized skills for common jobs to identify transferable skills obtained in your current employment.
+• Skills-First Initiative - Review standardized skills for common jobs to identify transferable skills from your work experience.

 Your Strengths